-This textbook offers practical guidelines for integrating science, technology, engineering, and mathematics into the elementary curriculum in the context of addressing real-world problems, all the while cultivating in students high-level thinking and problem solving.
-Designed to equip future teachers with the tools to create and implement standards-based STEM curriculum and cognitively demanding tasks, author Sherri Cianca offers hands-on, easily-implemented strategies that foster student reasoning, autonomy, and humanity.
+This textbook offers practical guidelines for integrating science, technology, engineering, and mathematics into the elementary classroom in the context of addressing real-world problems, and cultivating in students high-level thinking and problem-solving skills.
+Designed to equip teachers and future teachers with tools to create and implement standards-based STEM curriculum and cognitively demanding tasks, author Sherri Cianca offers hands-on, easily implemented strategies that foster student reasoning, autonomy, and humanity.

 2. STEM Education